By ProFellow Founder Dr. Vicki Johnson

-My father always marveled over my penchant to ask questions.
-Especially since I have been told NO many times.
-No, you are not our pick for this job.
-No, we can’t increase your salary right now.
-No, your idea is not the one we are going to pursue this year.
+My father always marveled over my penchant to ask questions, especially since I have been told NO many times, including: no, you are not our pick for this job (application rejection); no, we can’t increase your salary right now (internal promotion rejection); no, your idea is not the one we are going to pursue this year (idea rejection).

 The answer to all of these questions was YES, with some negotiation and a little extra work.
 I wouldn’t have known that unless I had asked!

-Let’s take one of those questions candidates often ask me, such as, can I negotiate for more funding from my university?
-I can certainly provide you some advice on how to do this (including an email template!).
-But the only people who will know the answer to this question without a doubt are the very people who are holding the purse strings.
+Let’s take one of those questions candidates often ask me, such as: Can I negotiate for more funding from my university?
+I can certainly provide you with some advice on how to do this (including an email template!).
+But the only people who will know the answer to this question are the very people who are holding the purse strings.
 You can ask a mentor, a colleague, a friend, or a family member questions like these for advice, but you won’t really know the answer until you have the courage to reach out to the selection committee and make the ask directly to the people who hold your future in their hands.